AnomalyInnovations/toolbeam-cli/README.md

 Parameters sent using `formData` are passed in to the API using the `application/x-www-form-urlencoded` header.
 Also, the location of the user is passed in as a JSON object containing latitude and longitude.
 You can read more about the `geolocation` field type for the `tb add` command [here](#tb-add-oprn-path-options).

-(Optionally, you can edit the [spec](docs/examples/subscribe-movie.md) to change the appearance of the tool)
+(Optionally, we'll edit the [spec](docs/examples/subscribe-movie.md) to change the appearance of the tool.)

 Let's create the tool: